 Just like it was normal for your teeth to feel wiggly with braces, it’s to be expected after too.
 This is because your teeth are attached to the jawbone by ligaments.
 These are connective tissues that are tough yet flexible and play an important part in straightening your teeth!
 Time is also required for your alveolar bone (the bone that holds your tooth roots) to harden around each tooth.
 So yes, teeth wiggle after braces – but not forever!
 Many braces and clear aligner patients begin to feel their teeth tighten up within a few days to a few weeks.

 Your wiggly tooth sensation is why it’s SO important to wear a retainer after your braces or clear aligner trays are done, especially while the teeth are still settling into their healthy position.
 How long and how often you wear your retainers will vary, but the first few months after your braces are removed are the most crucial.

+Yes!
 Wearing your retainer all day and night is the only way to assure the minimum amount of movement.
-Most patients will have to wear their retainer NIGHT TIME FOR A LIFETIME to prevent any major shifting.
+In fact, most who undergo orthodontic treatment will have to wear their retainer NIGHT TIME FOR A LIFETIME to prevent any major shifting.

 This is another reason to wear a retainer as often as required.
 The time and money spent on treatment will be in vain if the teeth migrate back to their original position.
 Aging, gravitational changes, and the pressure from biting and chewing can also affect the movement of the teeth and their relation to each other.
 Losing a tooth can cause shifting of the remaining teeth and upset the balance created by treatment.
 It creates more room for them to move around.
 Any significant shifting after treatment, especially in the front teeth, should be reported as soon as possible.